Harness the Combinatoric Power of Command-Line Tools and Utilities

 To quickly see the open network connections, use the lsof command.

-• -T specifies that the output should include TCP information.
-This option can take arguments to specify what type of TCP information to include:
+sudo lsof -T -i -n-Tspecifies that the output should include TCP information.
+This option can take arguments to specify what type of TCP information to include:-T f: Includes file descriptor information.-T info: Includes information about the TCP state, likeESTABLISHEDorLISTENING.-T text: Includes the TCP state in text form, likeESTABLISHEDorSYN_SENT.

 Without additional arguments, it shows the TCP state.